 42. Pick up her favorite Starbucks order just because.
 Even if it’s one of those five hyphenate, hyper-specific orders.

 43. Talk with her daily about what’s going on in the world.
-She’s already heard the news, but she might need someone to vent fears and anger to.
+She might need someone to vent fears and anger to.

 44. Hug her for at least 30 seconds.